tecnodix2020/backendsecretaria/README.md

 * [django-cors-headers](https://pypi.org/project/django-cors-headers/) - A Django App that adds Cross-Origin Resource Sharing (CORS) headers to responses.
 This allows in-browser requests to your Django application from other origins.
 * [django-rest-swagger](https://django-rest-swagger.readthedocs.io/en/latest/) - Swagger/OpenAPI Documentation Generator for Django REST Framework.
 * [django-rest-framework-jwt](https://github.com/jpadilla/django-rest-framework-jwt) - JSON Web Token Authentication support for Django REST Framework.
+* [fcm-django](https://fcm-django.readthedocs.io/en/latest/) - Django app for Firebase Cloud Messaging.
+Used as an unified platform for sending push notifications to mobile devices (android / ios)
+* [dnspython](https://pypi.org/project/dnspython/) - dnspython is a DNS toolkit for Python.
+It supports almost all record types.
+It can be used for queries, zone transfers, and dynamic updates.
+It supports TSIG authenticated messages and EDNS0. dnspython provides both high and low level access to DNS.
+The high level classes perform queries for data of a given name, type, and class, and return an answer set.
+The low level classes allow direct manipulation of DNS zones, messages, names, and records.

 ### Installation